ntaraujo/ntaraujo/README.md

 ### ⚡ Fun facts

 * Being embarrassed is one of my favorite hobbies
 * I used to want to be a physician... until high school.
-Virgin newton.
+So i found out what it was
 * I'm good at games as I'm good at remembering things
 * There was something important here